Plantar Plate Tears Can Cause Floating Toes and Chronic Ball of Foot Pain

 Will I need any more surgeries after the plantar plate surgery?

 The goal of the plantar plate surgery is to definitively fix the plantar plate.
-After a plantar plate surgery, returning to the operating room is very rare.
+After a plantar plate surgery, returning to the operating room is rare.

 Will I need Physical Therapy?